 This week, I’m here in Nea Makri, Greece, finding out about St. Ephraim (St. Ephrem) at the nearby monastery.
-St Ephraim, also known as St. Ephraim the New Martyr, was a Christian saint and martyr who lived in the late 18th century and early 19th century.
+St Ephraim, also known as St. Ephraim the New Martyr, was a Christian Saint and martyr who is said to have lived from 1384 to 1426.
 He is venerated as a saint in the Eastern Orthodox Church and the St Ephraim monastery in Nea Makri was named after him.
 Visiting the St Ephraim monastery is one of the best things to do in Nea Makri.
 It’s nestled peacefully up the hill around 10 minutes drive from Nea Makri town centre.

 All photography on this blog is my own – there are no photos of inside the monastery buildings or main Church as it is an active place of worship and internal photography is not allowed.